 A beautiful day enjoying the Lake Malawi National Park

-We wake up at 6 am when the sun is almost rising, ready to take a walk on the long beach of Chembe-CapeMaclear to see the fishermen returning from night fishing.
-The lake shores are already crowded.
+We wake up at 6 am when the sun is almost rising on Lake Malawi, ready to take a walk on the long beach of Chembe-CapeMaclear to see the fishermen returning from night fishing.
+The lake shore is already crowded.

 Lake Malawi is vital for the population living around it since it provides a significant food fish source, drinking water, irrigation, and hydroelectricity.
 He says the most common fish are Chambo, Kampango catfish and above all the lake Malawi sardine known as Kukwiya.
 Usually, the sardines are spread out to dry on long tables near the shore to be sold at the markets, but unfortunately, these days are not suitable for fishing because of the full moonlight.